 Located in beautiful, historic Providence, our work unifies under themes of design, learning, and languages.
 We build languages, analyze them, and take them apart.
-We create environments and other tools for working with them, as well as books for understanding them.
+We work on verification and other forms of formal methods.
+We create environments and other tools for working with languages and verifiers.
+We also write books for understanding these topics.
 If you want to learn more or join us,

 Forge is a new tool and collection of languages for formal modeling.
 Forge is heavily inspired by Alloy, but offers its own opinionated take on modeling, analysis, and verification.